w3c/wai-intro-wcag/translations.md

 For information on translating W3C documents, see:
 * [Translating WAI Resources](/about/translating/) for accessibility resources
-* [Contributing to W3C Translations](http://www.w3.org/Consortium/Translation/) for W3C Technical Reportste
+* [Contributing to W3C Translations](http://www.w3.org/Consortium/Translation/) for W3C Technical Reports

 **Note:** If you are interested in translating a specific document, you should announce it (as instructed in the links above) to facilitate collaboration and to avoid duplication of effort.